ory/sdk/clients/client/go/docs/ProjectMetadata.md

 ### NewProjectMetadata

-`func NewProjectMetadata(createdAt time.Time, hosts []string, id string, name string, state string, updatedAt time.Time, ) *ProjectMetadata`
+`func NewProjectMetadata(createdAt time.Time, environment string, hosts []string, id string, name string, state string, updatedAt time.Time, ) *ProjectMetadata`

 NewProjectMetadata instantiates a new ProjectMetadata object This constructor will assign default values to properties that have it defined,